Category Archives: Reidsville GA

 Plantation Plain Farmhouse, Tattnall County

 I’m trying to locate a history of this magnificent survivor.
 It’s located on land that’s recently been clear-cut, near Reidsville.
 There is no public access to the house but I was able to photograph it from a nearby road, thanks to a long lens.
-From what I can discern, it’s a larger variation of an I-House (or Plantation Plain) with double the normal depth for that style in this area.
+From what I can discern, it’s a large I-House (or Plantation Plain) with double the normal depth for that style in this area.
 Most likely, it was built just before or just after the Civil War.

 Tattnall County Courthouse, 1902, Reidsville